Cardiac Arrest (TV series): Racism

 Cardiac Arrest is stark in its portrayal of racist attitudes, which are depicted as endemic throughout the health service.
 In one episode, an Indian locum who is clearly incompetent is assumed to be so, not because of his deeds, but because he is Indian.
-In Series 3, Raj is not chosen for a GP training scheme to Docherty's surprise: DeVries calmly reveals that doctors with "foreign" names are never chosen.
+In Series 3, Raj is not chosen for a surgical rotation on the GP training scheme to Docherty's surprise: DeVries calmly reveals that doctors with "foreign" names are never chosen.

 Raj is often shown arguing with his mother on the telephone about her desire for him to get married.

 Sexism

 Female patients and staff are portrayed as subject to continual sexual harassment.
 Raj and James – who is actually a bisexual man with many male partners – have a "babe alert" system whereby they page other male doctors to come and ogle attractive female patients admitted to casualty.
 When Claire suggests to a female nurse that she would support a sexual harassment case that the nurse could make against James, the nurse replies that she would lose her job over it.